Gateau Saint Honore Recipe

 Refrigerating the Pastry Cream

-Transfer the pastry cream into a heat-safe bowl immediately, then place a sheet of plastic wrap, or a plastic bag, cut open, directly onto the pastry cream, touching the surface.
-This will prevent it from forming a skin while it refrigerates.
+• Transfer the pastry cream into a heat-safe bowl immediately, then place a sheet of plastic wrap or a cut-open plastic bag directly onto the pastry cream, touching the surface.

 Placing plastic wrap over a bowl of pastry cream